vkvam/fpipe/README.md

 ### Installing
+Framework is currently tested with Python 3.6 and above, but may work with earlier versions as well.

-for S3 support you need boto3
+For AWS S3 support you will boto3

 ```bash
 brew install python3